-Some of you may have seen or read about the explosive hearings in the U.S. Congress this year regarding Backpage.com-a classified advertising website that operates across our region.
-Backpage.com is making hundreds of millions of dollars a year off of classified advertisements in the United States and many participating States.
-Rescued trafficking victims and law enforcement report that Backpage.com is used by traffickers.1 The National Center for Missing and Exploited Children's statistics show that Backpage.com is the subject the majority of the child trafficking tips they receive.2
+Some of you may have seen or read about the explosive hearings in the U.S. Congress last year regarding Backpage.com-a classified advertising website that operates across our region.
+Backpage.com makes hundreds of millions of dollars a year off of classified advertisements in the United States and many participating States.
+Rescued trafficking victims and law enforcement in the United States report that Backpage.com is used by traffickers.
+The National Center for Missing and Exploited Children's statistics show that Backpage.com is the subject of the majority of the child trafficking tips they receive.

-After subpoening documents that Backpage.com originally refused to share, Congress found that Backpage.com was removing tell-tale words and signs of likely human trafficking from advertisements on its website, but still posting the advertisements and taking the money.3 This action prevented U.S. law enforcement from detecting children being trafficked, it helped traffickers, and it hurt children.
+After subpoenaing documents that Backpage.com originally refused to share, Congress found that Backpage.com was removing tell-tale words and signs of likely human trafficking from advertisements on its website, but still posting the advertisements and accepting money from traffickers.
+This action prevented U.S. law enforcement from detecting children being trafficked, it helped traffickers, and it hurt children.